-Rural roads and bridges are a critical link in the nation's transportation system, providing access to natural resources and the energy, food and fiber that drives the nation's economic engine.
+The ongoing response to the COVID-19 pandemic is serving as a reminder that the nation's rural roads and bridges are a critical link in the nation's transportation system, providing access to medical supplies, food, fiber and manufactured goods that are keeping Americans safe while continuing to drive the nation's economic recovery.
 In a rural America that is experiencing economic and population growth and that is highly transportation reliant, the transportation system plays a critical role in connecting communities to America's urban areas, supporting commerce, commuting and tourism.

 The nation's rural transportation system, particularly its roads and bridges, faces significant challenges.
 The rural transportation network carries increasing levels of traffic, fails to provide adequate connectivity for many communities, has significant deterioration and has significantly higher rates of serious traffic crashes than other roads.